aditya2001/java-interview-questions/README.md

 <tr><td>14</td><td>public int hashCode()</td><td>returns the hashcode number for collection.</td></tr>
 </tbody></table>

-## Q. Arrays or Collections?
+## 12. Arrays or Collections?
 If you know the size and the data type of elements, you can go with Arrays.
 Otherwise, go with a collection as a collection can store unlimited number of elements either of the same type or different types.
 Moreover, if you want to reduce coding effort, you can go with Collections, as it offers to use various utility methods.
 From the performance point of view, Array is better than a collection as utility methods take more time to execute.

-## Q. What is the difference between Array and ArrayList data-structure?
+## 13. What is the difference between Array and ArrayList data-structure?

 * **Resizable**: Array is fixed sized array but ArrayList is dynamic sized array.
 * **Primitives**: Array can contain both primitives and objects but ArrayList can contain only object elements